Guangdong: 20th century

 During the early 1920s of the Republic of China, Guangdong was the staging area for the Kuomintang (KMT) to prepare for the Northern Expedition, an effort to bring the various warlords of China back under a unified central government.
-Whampoa Military Academy was built near Guangzhou to train military commanders.
+The Whampoa Military Academy was built near Guangzhou to train military commanders.

 At the end of the Chinese Civil War Guangdong became one of the Nationalist government's final footholds in Mainland China, with Guangzhou temporarily serving as the Kuomintang's provisional capitol.
 The People's Liberation Army seized control of the province after the retreat of the government of the Republic of China to Taiwan.

 The new Chinese Communist Party administration issued harsh taxes, requisitioning between 22 and 60 percent of grain annually.
 However, the local party boss Fang Fang tried to moderate Chinese land reform policy in order to protect successful businesses in the Pearl River Delta, landholdings by overseas Chinese seeking to eventually return to the country, and commercial relations with British Hong Kong.
 In response Mao Zedong purged Fang and thousands of cadres from the province in 1952, sending Tao Zhu to implement a much harsher program under the slogan "Every Village Bleeds, Every Household Fights."

-After the Chinese economic reform, the province has seen extremely rapid economic growth, aided in part by its close trading links with Hong Kong, which borders it.
+During Reform and Opening Up, Guangdong was supported by the central government to be "one step ahead" of the rest of the country.
+Most major cities in Guangdong underwent liberalizing economic reforms in the mid-1980s.
+Since Reform and Opening Up, the province has seen extremely rapid economic growth, aided in part by its close trading links with Hong Kong, which borders it.
 It is now the province with the highest gross domestic product in China.

 In 1952, a small section of Guangdong's coastline (Qinzhou, Lianzhou (now Hepu County), Fangchenggang and Beihai) was given to Guangxi, giving it access to the sea.
 This was reversed in 1955, and then restored in 1965.
 Hainan Island was originally part of Guangdong, but it was separated into its own province in 1988.